(Pocket-lint) - While normal bikes and scooters are, of course, extremely popular, the electric revolution is well and truly here.

-It's pretty much essential for most people to grab a solid lock to pair with their fancy ride unless you're a fan of loss and disappointment.
+It's pretty much essential for most people to grab a good, solid lock to pair with their fancy ride, unless you're a fan of loss and disappointment.

 These locks are broadly the same types you'd want for a standard ride, and we've gathered some of the most reliable right here.
-It's worth noting that for scooters, in particular, you may need to look into how and where you'll be able to lock them, depending on the model you own.
+It's worth noting that for scooters, in particular, you may need to look into how and where you are able to lock them, depending on the model you own.

 Onguard Pitbull 8005

 We'll swear by this hulking Pitbull lock from Onguard, not least because it's the only bike lock we've ever found half cut-through but still standing.